NetherGamesMC/support/docs/regions.md

 5. Hit Play, if you've entered all the details carefully, you should be able to connect to the server.

 ::: warning PLEASE NOTE
-Please note that if you don't know which region is best for you, its better to use play.nethergames.org for connecting to the nearest data-center.
+Please note that if you don't know which region is best for you, it's better to use play.nethergames.org to connect to the nearest data centre.

 Trying to connect via console or mobile?
 Read the full guide [here](https://support.nethergames.org/connecting-on-mobile-and-console)
 :::